belongtothenight/batch_executable/src/README.md

 5. Go to "http://127.0.0.1:1880/"

 status: worked, developing

+Possible improvement:

+1. Add time info.
-Not sure whether version info acquired is correct or not, not able to print out tabled version info.
+2. Not sure whether version info acquired is correct or not, not able to print out tabled version info.
+3. Echo to prompt not just record.

 ## <a name="3"></a>video_remove_frozen_frame.bat